-Members of Congress routinely fly home to their districts on Thursday nights to meet with constituents or attend fundraisers, and they often don't return until the following Tuesday.
+Members of Congress now routinely fly home to their districts on Thursday nights to meet with constituents or attend fundraisers, and they often don't return until the following Tuesday.
 That often leaves only a few days a week available for actual legislating.
 As former Democratic Senate leader Tom Daschle once said, “When we scheduled votes, the only day where we could be absolutely certain we had all one hundred senators there was Wednesday afternoon.”

-- A Five-Day Workweek: Most Americans put in a five-day workweek.
+One: Most Americans put in a five-day workweek.
 So should Congress.